 It’s been decades since skateboarding has entered the mainstream, but with London’s skateparks being saved and the rapid growth of brands like Supreme and Palace, it’s suddenly cooler than ever.

-Following contemporary 90s obsession, the skater T-shirt is back, only the brands are different: London-based Palace with their VHS skate videos and grime; iconic streetwear brand Supreme; LA-bred Bianca Chandon founded by the second generation pro skater Alex Olsen; Gosha Rubchinskiy and his crew of post-Soviet skaters.
-With Raf Simons' favourite stylist Olivier Rizzo incorporating Thrasher T-shirts in his shoots, and Larry Clark collaborating with J.W.
-Anderson, skater is definitely the fashion world's recent crush.
+Following contemporary 90s obsession, the skater T-shirt is back, only the brands are different: London-based Palace with its VHS skate videos and grime; iconic streetwear brand Supreme; LA-bred Bianca Chandon founded by the second generation pro skater Alex Olsen; Gosha Rubchinskiy and his crew of post-Soviet skaters.
+With Raf Simons' favorite stylist Olivier Rizzo incorporating Thrasher T-shirts in his shoots, and Larry Clark collaborating with J.W.
+Anderson, skaters are definitely the fashion world's recent crushes.

 One could argue, however, that this has little to do with the real thing: the moment when it's just you and the board, the thrill and fear of looking down the pool, the pain of falling and scratch of the rough pavement.
 Skating has been a commercial venture for several decades, and has periodically gone in and out of fashion, but somehow it resisted the corrupting effect of all the industries around it.
 Probably because there is nothing more real than falling ten times in a row before managing to accomplish a trick: this degree of hope and failure is only available to us in childhood.
 But there are other, more cultural reasons too.

 Firstly, skateboarding is transnational -- a common language which unites kids from Afghanistan to Russia to the US.
 Short film Wasteland directed by Nadia Bedhzanova is an interesting glimpse into this unity powered by boards and group chats.